 - Tests including EKG, cardiac stress testing, lung function testing, hearing testing, vision screening, phlebotomy services, and laboratory analysis

 Injury Care for On-the-Job Injuries

-UD Employees (including Aramark Dining Services employees) with acute work-related injuries can be treated at the NMHC.
-If possible, the employee's supervisor should call ahead to notify the NMHC that an injured employee is being sent over and describe the nature of the injury.
-NMHC will need to verify treatment authorization for any injured employees who visit the NMHC office without pre-notification.
-Depending on the nature and severity of the injury, NMHC will make every effort to fit the employee into the schedule as soon as possible.
+UD Employees (including Aramark Dining Services employees) with acute work-related injuries can be treated at the NMPCC.
+If possible, the employee's supervisor should call ahead to notify the NMPCC that an injured employee is being sent over and describe the nature of the injury.
+NMPCC will need to verify treatment authorization for any injured employees who visit the NMPCC office without pre-notification.
+Depending on the nature and severity of the injury, NMPCC will make every effort to fit the employee into the schedule as soon as possible.

 - Minor chemical exposure

 - Possible Fractures